Roberto Pagdanganan: Political career

-Obet Pagdanganan also hosts regular radio programs: "Lingkod ng Bayan" at GMA Super Radyo DZBB, 594 kHz every Saturday, 11 am to noon; "Obet P. sa IZ" at DWIZ, 882 kHz every Saturday, 5 to 6 pm; "Yagyagan sa Bantay Radyo" at DYDD Cebu City, every Saturday, 9 pm to 10 pm; and "Obet n' Action sa Aksyon Radyo", DXGO Davao City every Sunday, 7 am to 8 am.
+Obet Pagdanganan also hosts regular radio programs: "Lingkod ng Bayan" at GMA Super Radyo DZBB, 594 kHz every Saturday, 11 am to noon; "Obet P. sa IZ" at DWIZ, 882 kHz every Saturday, 5 pm to 6 pm; "Yagyagan sa Bantay Radyo" at DYDD Cebu City, every Saturday, 9 pm to 10 pm; and "Obet n' Action sa Aksyon Radyo", DXGO Davao City every Sunday, 7 am to 8 am.
 He has published papers on Business and Local Government Partnership for National Progress, development of SME's and cooperatives, and local governance.
 He is the author of the book "A Call for Cooperative Revolution".

 After Pagdanganan lost the 2007 Bulacan Gubernatorial race, his brother, Ramon "Monching," who also lost the Calumpit mayoralty race, was gunned down on May 4, 2008, in Calumpit.
 The Philippine National Police (PNP) ordered full security for Roberto Pagdanganan.

 On October 15, 2009, the Supreme Court of the Philippines allowed the Commission on Elections to proceed with the election protest for the gubernatorial position in Bulacan of Roberto M. Pagdanganan against Joselito R. Mendoza.

 On December 1, 2009, the Commission on Elections proclaimed Roberto Pagdanganan as the rightful governor of the province of Bulacan.

 As a new member of the Nacionalista Party, Pagdanganan ran for congressman for the 1st district of Bulacan in the 2010 but lost to incumbent Ma.
 Victoria Sy-Alvarado.

+In retirement, he and Wilhelmino Sy-Alvarado (husband of Ma.
+Victoria), as former governors of Bulacan, campaigned against the conversion of San Jose del Monte as a highly urbanized city in a 2024 plebscite, intended to separate it from Bulacan's political and administrative control.
+The plebiscite failed.